 In my case this was at D:\Development\Unreal\ProtobufTestProject\Plugins\ExamplePlugin\Source\ExamplePlugin

-2. Add the following line to the PrivateDependencyModuleNames section:
+file - Add the following line to the

 "protobuf"